goceee/BVI-SVQA/README.md

 # Steps to start the software

 1. Install all requirements
-2. Clone the repo
+2. Clone the repository
-3. Open the repo folder
+3. Open the repository folder
 4. Run `npm install` from a command line in that folder
 5. Start the software by opening any of the two files named `start`.